 How many forms you use with your clients is really up to you.
 If you have a large pet sitting business and offer a variety of different services, you will have different needs than if you pet sit for one or two clients regularly.
 At the minimum, you should offer a simple pet sitting contract that outlines what your responsibilities are and what you’ll be paid for providing these services.

-5 Helpful Pet Sitting Forms to Offer Now
+5 Helpful Pet Sitting Forms

-- Basic Contract – At the minimum, a basic contract should list what services you will provide, your rates and your client’s information.
+- Basic Contract – At the minimum, a basic contract should list what services you will provide, your rates, and your client’s information.
 This printable contract is a great place to start.

-- Pet Information – You may find it helpful to create a pet owner information file that lists the pet’s name, favorite treats and toys and daily routine to include the times they eat and when they should be taken outside for a walk.
+- Pet Information – You may find creating a pet owner information file helpful.
+You can list the pet’s name, favorite treats and toys, and daily routine.
+Be sure you include the times they eat and when they should be taken outside for a walk.

-- Travel release – Will you be transporting pets to the beach, dog walking park or the veterinarian?
-If so, you may want to request that client’s sign a statement giving you permission to transport their pet in your vehicle.
+- Travel release – Will you be transporting pets to the beach, dog walking park, or the veterinarian?
+If so, you may want to request that clients sign a statement giving you permission to transport their pet in your vehicle.

 What should be included in a pet sitting form?